Jazz Chisholm Player Props: Marlins vs. Guardians

-The Miami Marlins, including Jazz Chisholm (hitting .256 in his past 10 games, with a triple, two home runs, three walks and seven RBI), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Saturday at 3:10 PM ET.
+The Miami Marlins, including Jazz Chisholm (.317 slugging percentage in past 10 games, including no home run), battle starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-He is looking to bounce back following a four-strikeout showing in his most recent game against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Guardians.

 Jazz Chisholm Game Info & Props vs. the Guardians